willtheorangeguy/FBI-Application-Guide/README.md

 # FBI Application Guide

-This is a little guide that I put together to make it easier to see the requirements to become and FBI Special Agent.
+This is a little guide that I put together to make it easier to see the requirements to become and FBI Special Agent. **This guide is still in progress, so use it at your own risk.**

 ![Application Process](https://www.fbijobs.gov/sites/default/files/FBI_Graphic_ApplicationProcess_SpecialAgent_Website_943x551-min.png)
 The guide is sorted into a folder for each step of the application process.
 Refer to the image above for more information, or to the folder structure below.

 ```
 ├── Step1
 |   ├── 1-1 - How to Apply & Submit an Application.docx